Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 We now have Stripe Processing Fees since February 8th.
 This adds £11.5K and £14K fees in February and March respectively, and an equal decrease in GM2.
 This is a short-term, hardcoded estimation based on logic provided to us by Finance.
 Our logic overstates the actual fees by ~10%, but we believe this is acceptable for now since the actuals would be impossible to replicate perfectly (they are dependent on bank fees, card rates, etc) and we plan to replace these estimations with actuals after setting up a new data pipeline with Stripe over the next month.

+**Customer Explore update**
+The revamped Customer Explore is live
+Why we’ve done this
+There is an increased focus on retention and repeat behaviour analysis across the business.
+To facilitate this need, we want users to be able to easily create accurate reporting in the Customers Explore.
+The previous Customers Explore didn’t allow for this as it was not user-friendly, confusing and often caused inaccurate data.
+What’s changed
+We’ve removed the ‘First Item’, ‘First Order’, First Product’, ‘Most Recent Order’, ‘Reviews’, and ‘SKUs’ views from the Explore.
+We have taken the most relevant fields from these views and modelled them directly in the Customer view.
+We’ve updated relevant, recently used existing reports We’ve done this by pointing fields we’ve deleted to the updated fields.
+This means that existing, saved Looks using the Customer should be updated and working as per usual.
+Please reach out if this is not the case.
+We recommend changing existing Customer Explore reports The new Customer Explore makes it easier to report on Acquisition Product Category and Acquisition Date, two very common use cases of the Customers Explore.
+We recommend using the designated fields for this, rather than recreating this logic using multiple filters as that sets us up for inaccurate, inconsistent data.
+Please reach out if you have questions around updating existing Looks.
+Answers to FAQs:
+Why is {field} missing?
+We have kept the Customer Explore as simple as possible at this stage, only including fields we know are used and relevant based on past Looker usage data.
+As we increase the complexity of our Customer analysis, we will likely want to add additional fields.
+We believe we’ve modelled the code in ways that should be this fairly straightforward to do.
+How do I use the Customer Explore
+We have created this short Slide deck outlining how to use some of the most common fields / use cases in the Customer Explore.
+Next steps
+In making these changes, we have centralised logic in our code, making it more scalable and reducing the chance of inconsistencies.
+We will now prioritise changing the references in our code such that everything points to single sources of truth.
+Please reach out directly if you have questions, see anything that doesn’t look right or need help transitioning existing reports!

 ## Roadmap
 **Roadmap invitation**
 Hi Tony,